 \section{Introduction}

-Despite achieving tremendous successes, deep neural networks (DNNs) have been shown to be vulnerable against adversarial examples~\cite{goodfellow2014explaining,szegedy2013intriguing}.
-By adding imperceptible perturbations to the original inputs, the attacker can craft adversarial examples to fool a learned classifier.
-Adversarial examples are indistinguishable from the original input image to human, but are misclassified by the classifier.
-With the wide application of machine learning models, this causes concerns about the safety of machine learning systems in security sensitive areas, such as self-driving cars, flight control systems, healthcare systems and so on.
+Despite achieving tremendous successes, Deep Neural Networks (DNNs) have been shown to be vulnerable against adversarial attacks~\cite{goodfellow2014explaining,szegedy2013intriguing,kuurkova2018artificial,yang2020towards,li2020robustness,li2022review}.
+By adding imperceptible perturbations to the original inputs, the attackers can craft adversarial examples to fool a trained classifier.
+Adversarial examples are indistinguishable from the original inputs to humans but are mis-classified by the classifier.
+The wide application of machine learning models causes concerns about the reliability and safety of machine learning systems in security-sensitive areas, such as self-driving, financial systems, and healthcare.

-There has been extensive research on improving the robustness of deep neural networks against adversarial examples.
+There has been extensive research on improving the robustness of deep neural networks against adversarial examples~\cite{yuan2019attack,zhang2020oppo,chan2021break,li2021review}.
 In~\cite{athalye2018obfuscated}, the authors showed that many defense methods~\cite{dhillon2018stochastic,ma2018characterizing,samangouei2018defense,song2017pixeldefend,xie2017mitigating} can be circumvented by strong attacks except Madry's adversarial training~\cite{madry2017towards}, in which adversarial examples are generated during training and added back to the training set.
-Since then adversarial training-based algorithms became state-of-the-art methods in defending against adversarial examples.
+Since then, adversarial training-based algorithms have become state-of-the-art methods for defending against adversarial examples.
 However, despite being able to improve robustness under strong attacks, adversarial training-based algorithms are time-consuming due to the cost of generating adversarial examples on-the-fly.
-Improving the robustness of deep neural network remains an open question.
+Improving the robustness of deep neural networks remains an open question.